Procurement Policies and Procedures

 Authority For Procurement

-Iona College's Department of Business Services operates within the division of the Office of the Senior Vice President for Finance and Administration.
-Within Business Services, the purchasing function has the responsibility for all procurement negotiations and the administration of procurement policies and procedures as delegated by the President of the College.
+Iona University's Department of Business Services operates within the division of the Office of the Senior Vice President for Finance and Administration.
+Within Business Services, the purchasing function has the responsibility for all procurement negotiations and the administration of procurement policies and procedures as delegated by the President of the University.

 Responsibility and Objectives

-The Business Services Department is responsible for the organization and administration of the purchasing function for all departments of the College, with the exception of Facilities Management, Information Technology, Athletics and the Iona College Libraries.
-In performing these services in accordance with sound and prudent business practices, the Business Services Department seeks to realize for the College the maximum value for every dollar expended.
+The Business Services Department is responsible for the organization and administration of the purchasing function for all departments of the University, with the exception of Facilities Management, Information Technology, Athletics and the Iona University Libraries.
+In performing these services in accordance with sound and prudent business practices, the Business Services Department seeks to realize for the University the maximum value for every dollar expended.
 The Business Services Department, in its aim to achieve this goal and governed by policies delegated by the President, is responsible for the following:

 - Obtaining competitive bids and selecting vendors.

-- Maintaining liaisons with vendors that service the College.
+- Maintaining liaisons with vendors that service the University.

-- Coordinating the procurement of goods and services for the academic and administrative departments of the College.
+- Coordinating the procurement of goods and services for the academic and administrative departments of the University.

 - Developing sources of supply to assure that Business Services has an adequate number of qualified vendors from whom to obtain supplies, services and equipment.

-- Developing and implementing standards that permit the cost-effective purchase of materials and supplies while contributing to furthering an integrated image for the College.
+- Developing and implementing standards that permit the cost-effective purchase of materials and supplies while contributing to furthering an integrated image for the University.

 Gifts and Gratuities